 - Please insert the total number of shares held by you.
-If you have shares entered against your name in the Depository Register (as defined in Section 130A of the Companies Act, Chapter 50 of Singapore), you should insert that number.
+If you have shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289 of Singapore, you should insert that number.
 If you have shares registered in your name in the Register of Members of the Company, you should insert that number.
-If you have shares entered against your name in the Depository Registered in your name in the Depository Registered in your name in the Depository Registered in your name in the Register of Members, you should insert that number.
-If you have shares entered against your name in the Depository Registered in your name in the Register of Members, you should insert that number.
-If you have shares entered against your name in the Depository Registered in your name in the Register of Members, you should insert that number. - 2.
-A member (other than a Relevant Intermediary) of the Company entitled to attend and vote at the AGM of the Company is entitled to appoint not more than two (2) proxies to attend and vote on his behalf.
+If you have shares entered against your name in the Register of Members of the Company, you should insert that number.
+If you have shares entered against your name in the Depository Register and shares registered in your name in the Register of Members of unmber.
+If no number is inserted, this form of proxy will be deemed to relate to all the shares held by you. - 2.
+A member (other than a Relevant Intermediary) (as defined in Note 7 below) of the Company entitled to attend and vote at the AGM of the Company is entitled to appoint not more than two (2) proxies to attend and vote on his behalf.
 Where a member appoints two (2) proxies, the member must specify the proportion of shareholdings to be represented by each proxy.
-If no such proportion or number is specified the first named a proxy shall be treated as representing 100% of the shareholding and any second named proxy as an alternate to the first named.
+If no such proportion or number is specified the first named proxy shall be treated as representing 100% of the shareholding and any second named proxy as an alternate to the first named.
 A proxy need not be a member of the Company. - 3.
 The instrument appointing a proxy or proxies must be deposited at the Company's registered office at 80 Raffles Place #32-01 UOB Plaza 1 Singapore 048624, not less than forty-eight (48) hours before the time set for the AGM of the Company. - 4.
 The instrument appointing a proxy must be signed by the appointor or his attorney duly authorised in writing.
 Where the instrument appointing a proxy is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised. - 5.
 Where an instrument appointing a proxy or proxies is signed on behalf of the appointor by an attorney, the power of attorney (or other authority) or a duly certified copy thereof must (failing previous registration with the Company) be lodged with the instrument of proxy, failing which the instrument may be treated as invalid. - 6.
 A corporation which is a member may authorise by resolution of its Directors or other governing body such person as it thinks fit to act as its representative at the AGM of the Company, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore. - 7.
 A member of the Company who is a Relevant Intermediary entitled to attend and vote at the AGM of the Company is entitled to appoint more than two (2) proxies to attend and vote in his/her stead, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
 Where such member appoints more than two (2) proxies, the number and class of shares to be represented by each proxy must be stated.